mrfrankiekklee/internal-booking/README.md

 -

 - There would be a dropdown / selection for user to select productType, broker and tradeDate.
+- Products, brokers, and their relationship are pre-defined.
+User cannot modify at this stage, but can be modified by admin.
-- If follows Domain Driven Design, productEntityRepository and brokerEntityRepository should not be in TradeBizSvcImpl.
+- Domain Driven Design is not require, otherwise productEntityRepository and brokerEntityRepository should not be in TradeBizSvcImpl.
 - Assume the user cannot select the time of the trade, so all time stored and query will be the same.
 - Assume storing the product's properties in productName in each trade, and no specific format on them, as long as consistent for each productType.